Okunev culture: Warfare

-Short sword are relatively advanced with clear boundaries between the handles and the blades.
+Short swords are relatively advanced with clear boundaries between the handles and the blades.
 A bronze spear was found at the late Okunevo cultural site, the socket of which was forged with two loose ends.
 The first of this kind appeared in the Asian steppe region.
+Besides copper and bronze weapons, the Okunev culture also had charriots as attested by their petroglyphs.